roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 float *buffer = malloc(64 * sizeof(float));
 for(int i = 0; i < 64; i++)
 {
-  *buffer++ = something;
+  *buffer++ = ...
 }
 ```
-The latter version is not only less clear to read, but will prevent compiler optimizations and parallelization.
+The latter version is not only less clear to read, but will prevent compiler optimizations and parallelization because the value of the pointer depends on the loop iteration and would need to be shared between threads if any.
+The former version leads to a memory access logic independent from the loop iteration and can be safely parallelized.

 5. The use of inline variable increments (see a [nightmare example here](https://www.youtube.com/watch?v=_7Wok3JoOcE)) is strictly forbidden.
 These are a mess making for many programming errors.
 6. The `case` statements in the `switch` structure should not be additive.
 Do not do: